Vivallo04/Vivallo04/README.md

 ##  LeetCode Challenge of the Day ⚛

-###  Unique Binary Search Trees
+###  Same Tree

-Given an integer n, return the number of structurally unique BST's (binary search trees) which has exactly n nodes of unique values from 1 to n.
+Given the roots of two binary trees p and q, write a function to check if they are the same or not.
+Two binary trees are considered the same if they are structurally identical, and the nodes have the same value.

 ###  My Solution